-Lately, I’ve found myself on Pinterest (you can follow me here, or the blog here) looking at pantries.
+Lately, I’ve found myself on Pinterest (you can follow me here) looking at pantries.
 This one is pinned and repinned and repinned again on everyone’s boards.
 It may be the most popular pantry on Pinterest.
 Its nice, as are most of the pantries on Pinterest.
 After all, you’re not going to put your overstuffed ugly pantry on there.
 But none of them really addressed a couponer/stockpiler’s needs.
 I mean, they have cookbooks and appliances in there taking up prime real estate.
 They only have two cans of soup for Pete’s sake!

 But after seeing the pretty paint, labels, and containers, I knew that something had to be done to my boring, ugly and gross pantry.
 I knew that I could remodel my pantry to be pretty, but at the same time maximize the storage space for our stockpile.